microsoft/ISLE/README.md

-This repository provides code for SVD and Importance sampling-based algorithms for large scale topic modeling.

 # Build

 Both Linux and Windows 10 builds use Intel(R) MKL(R) library.
 We used 2017 version; other versions might work as well.